keatinge/webhook-replay/README.md

 # What is webhook-replay?
-In an nutshell, it's like requestbin but allows you to replay incoming requests, sending them to a url of your choosing.
 Webhook-replay is a project built to make it easier to develop and test webhooks with services that don't allow you to send test requests.
+In a nutshell, it's like requestbin but allows you to replay incoming requests, sending them to a url of your choosing.

 The idea is that developers would use the following workflow:
 1. Visit https://wkeatinge.com/replay and get a custom url